 4.3 If payment is made by credit card, payment will be taken immediately, and delegates will receive a credit card receipt.

-5.1 Holyrood will endeavour to deliver the Event as advertised, but if this is not possible we reserve the right where necessary to change the timing, content, trainers, speakers or venue of any Event.
+5.1 Holyrood will endeavour to deliver the Event as advertised, but if this is not possible we reserve the right where necessary to change the date, timing, content, trainers, speakers or venue of any Event.